dimbyr/Resume/README.md

 ### **About Me**
 **Front-End React Developer | Tailwind CSS Enthusiast**
-I am a Front-End Developer specializing in React and Tailwind CSS, with a background in mathematics and machine intelligence.
-I bring strong analytical skills and a passion for building dynamic, user-centric web applications.
-Having completed the ALX Front-End Developer program, I am adept at creating responsive, efficient, and visually appealing websites.
-My proficiency with modern development tools like Vite and Formik, combined with a solid foundation in problem-solving, makes me a valuable asset for any team looking to enhance their digital presence.
+Front-End Developer specializing in React and Tailwind CSS, with a background in mathematics and machine intelligence.
+Skilled in creating responsive, user-focused web applications using modern tools like Vite and Formik.
+Currently expanding expertise to the MERN stack
 ---

 ### **Work Experience**